nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ###  **Create a new team**

-The create new team feature is facilitated by the AddTeamCommand.
-It extends `Command` class.
+The `newteam` command implemented in the AddTeamCommand class, allows users to create new teams which are added to the teambook.
+This command extends the`Command` class.

-The operations are exposed in the `Model` interface as `Model#addTeam()`.

 #### Usage
-Given below is an example usage scenario and how the add team behaves at each step.
+Given below is an example usage scenario and how the function behaves at each step.

-Step 1.
-The user launches the application and uses the `newteam` command and specifies a `teamname` and `teamLeader` name.
+- **Command Syntax**: `newteam tn/[TEAMNAME] tl/[TeamLeader]`
+- **Example**: `newteam tn/Test Team 1 tl/John`

-Step 2.
-The user executes the `newteam` command `newteam tn/Team1 tl/John` to create a new team `Team1` with `John` set as team leader.
+  - Creates a new team called `Test Team 1` with `John` as the leader.

-Step 3.
 LinkTree provides a feedback based on whether the operation was successful or not.

 <box type="info" seamless>